Top

 Navigating Child Custody in Minneapolis

 We support cooperative agreements that maintain healthy family relationships after divorce.
 If reaching a consensus is not possible, we are prepared to represent your interests in court.
-Our aim is to help create long-term custody arrangements that work for your family's needs.
+We aim to help create long-term custody arrangements that work for your family's needs.

 Minnesota courts often refer parents to mediation programs or parenting classes before making final custody decisions.
 Hennepin County offers resources for building strong co-parenting skills, better communication, and lowering conflict as families adjust to new routines.
 Detailed parenting plans, common in Minneapolis, outline decision-making and parenting schedules so parents know what to expect.
 We guide you through the required steps and clarify each local court's expectations to promote your children's stability and healthy growth.